google/cluster-data/TraceVersion1.md

 researchers will be able to do workload characterizations (up to a linear transformation of the true workload) and workload generation.

-The data are structured as blank separated columns.
+The data are structured as blank-separated columns.
 Each row reports on the execution of a single task during a five minute period.

   * `Time` (int) - time in seconds since the start of data collection